timholy/ProfileView.jl/README.md

 ## GUI features

+### Tk Interface

 - Right-clicking on a bar will cause information about this line to be printed in the REPL.
 This can be a convenient way to "mark" lines for later investigation.

 - Click-drag lets you zoom in on a specific region of the image.
 Double-click to restore the full view.

+### IJulia (SVG) Interface

+- Double-clicking on a bar will zoom in the graph around the bar.

+- Double-clicking on the background will zoom out to show the entire graph.

+- Click-drag anywhere on the graph will allow for panning.

 ## Command-line options